 Pitt became the first and the only chair of the Campaign Against Racial Discrimination (CARD), an association founded with the encouragement of Martin Luther King, Jr. Pitt believed in fighting racism within the existing power structure.
 In 1959, Pitt sought to represent London's wealthy Hampstead district in Parliament, becoming the first West Indian black to seek a seat in Parliament.
 After a campaign plagued by racist insinuations, Pitt lost the election.
 In 1961, however, Pitt won the election representing the ethnically mixed, working-class Hackney district in London's city government, the London County Council (LCC).

 In 1964, the Greater London Council (GLC) absorbed this body.
 Pitt served as deputy chair of the GLC from 1969 to 1970 and, in 1974, became the first black chair, a post he held until 1975.

 Pitt paved the way for the multiracial politics for which the GLC became known.
-In 1970, Pitt ran for Parliament again, this time as a candidate in London's Clapham district, a secure Labor seat that many believed he would win.
+In 1970, Pitt ran for Parliament again, as a candidate in London's Clapham district, a secure Labor seat that many believed he would win.
 He lost by an unusually large margin; race undoubtedly played a large role in his defeat.

 He was bitterly disappointed and did not attempt to run for Parliament again.
-In 1975, Prime Minister Harold Wilson appointed Pitt to the House of Lords as Lord Pitt of Hampstead.
-According to Pitt himself, however, his most valued honor was his election as president of the British Medical Association from 1985 to 1986, a position few general practitioners achieve.
+1975 Prime Minister Harold Wilson appointed Pitt to the House of Lords as Lord Pitt of Hampstead.
+According to Pitt, however, his most valued honor was his election as president of the British Medical Association from 1985 to 1986, a position few general practitioners achieve.

 After his death, many lamented that Pitt "should have been the first Labor Member of Parliament."
-David Pitt died December 18, 1994, in London, England.
+David Pitt died on December 18, 1994, in London, England.